httptoolkit/mockrtc/README.md

 });
 ```

-For a full list of the behaviours available, see the [HandlerBuilder class](https://github.com/httptoolkit/mockrtc/blob/main/src/handling/handler-builder.ts).
+For a full list of the behaviours available, see the [reference documentation](https://httptoolkit.github.io/mockrtc/interfaces/MockRTCPeerBuilder.html).

 Once you have a peer configured, you can make explicit connections to it by generating an WebRTC offer, or providing a WebRTC offer yourself to get an answer.
 The offers & answers should be in the format of [RTCSessionDescriptions](https://developer.mozilla.org/en-US/docs/Web/API/RTCSessionDescription), as normally returned by `peerConn.createOffer()` in the browser WebRTC APIs.